umBristol/umbraco-page-state-icons/README.md

 `xPath`: This is the expression which needs to match in order for the icon to display (this works against published and unpublished content)

+`iconType`: This is the type of icon you want to use; the options are: 'overlay' or 'icon'.

-`overlayIconPath`: This is the path to the icon you wish to be displayed.
+`iconPath`: This is the path to the icon you wish to be displayed.

 `left`: Pixels from the left of the `<li>` element that the icon should be placed.